Reading time: 2 minutes

-For example, in the 15 years to December 31, pension Growth funds returned 7.1% per year on average while accumulation Growth funds returned 6.5% a year.
+For example, in the 15 years to 30 June, pension Growth funds returned 7.3% per year on average while accumulation Growth funds returned 6.5% a year.
 Over the past year, pension fund returns were between 1% (Conservative options) and 3% (All Growth options) higher than their accumulation fund equivalents.

-However, when returns are negative pension funds typically generate slightly bigger losses than accumulation funds in the same category.
+However, when returns are negative pension funds typically generate slightly bigger losses in the short term than accumulation funds in the same category.
 Chant West senior research manager, Mano Mohankumar says this is because accumulation funds get a deferred tax benefit when returns are negative.

 Mohankumar says although people tend to be more risk averse as they get older, most retirees are still invested in their fund’s Growth option where the majority of accumulation members are also invested.
 For example, he says that in large industry funds such as AustralianSuper and UniSuper most pension fund members are in their Balanced option (with an investment mix that aligns with Chant West’s Growth category).
 Even so, he says a meaningful number would also be invested in the next risk category down, in line with Chant West’s Balanced category with 41–60% growth assets.

 Retirees in retail pension funds (and some industry pension funds) are most likely to be invested in a Lifecycle investment option with a conservative investment mix.
 Lifecycle funds automatically shift members into a lower risk investment mix as they age and get closer to retirement.